storyhunterkaz/bravedbaljis/README.md

 - Each agent extends the base `Agent` class from Agno
 - Agents communicate through well-defined interfaces using `Tool` objects
-- The orchestrator agent manages workflow and delegates tasks to specialized agents
+- Mrs Beens manages workflow and delegates tasks to specialized agents
 - Agents can be easily extended or replaced without affecting the overall system

 This modular approach allows for flexible development and easy integration of new capabilities as the application evolves.